rabernat/research_computing/content/lectures/matlab/matlab.md

 saveas(hFigure1,'myFigure','png')
 saveas(hFigure1,'myFigure','pdf')
 ```
 There are many other formats, see the help for `saveas` and `print` commands.
-The PDF forat is useful since it stores the graphics in a vector image format, allowing you to later use software like Adobe Illustrator to fine tune the appearance if desired.
+The PDF format is useful since it stores the graphics in a vector image format, allowing you to later use software like Adobe Illustrator to fine tune the appearance if desired.
 However, I recommend learning how to control the plot appearance using you MATLAB scripts to, e.g., change the line width and color, marker size and color, etc so that you don't need to do anything else in graphical design software later.
 The other formats such as jpg and png create bitmapped images where the graphical objects get turned into pixels, so you can't later edit their appearance.

 **Structures**